sadiyameem/calendar/README.md

 # Calendar

 # What is it
 - A simple calendar website that shows the current date and time.
-You can switch between different months and it highlights today's date.
+You can switch between different months and it highlights the current date.

 # Features
 - Clock